 The Company also provides a non-contributory, non-qualified, unfunded plan (the Supplemental Plan), which provides benefits to certain senior employees and Qualified Plan participants whose benefits may be limited by tax regulations.
 Benefits under these pension plans are based on years of service and employee compensation.
-The Company made payments of approximately \$9 million to the Supplemental Plan and other post retirement plans during the six months ended June 30, 2021, and expects to pay approximately \$7 million for the remainder of 2021.
+The Company made payments of approximately \$7 million to the Supplemental Plan and other post retirement plans during the six months ended June 30, 2022, and expects to pay approximately \$7 million for the remainder of 2022.

-15. Income Taxes
+18. Income Taxes

-The Company is included in the consolidated federal income tax return filed by CS Holdings and certain state and local income tax returns filed by CS Holdings and CS USA.
-CS Holdings allocates federal, state and local income taxes to its subsidiaries on a modified separate company basis, pursuant to a tax sharing arrangement.
+The Company is included in the consolidated federal and certain state and local income tax (SALT) returns filed by CS Holdings.
+CS Holdings allocates federal income tax and SALT to its subsidiaries on a modified separate company basis, pursuant to a tax sharing arrangement.

-As of June 30, 2021, there was \$33.5 million of unrecognized tax benefit recorded.
-There was an increase of \$5.5 million in the Company's unrecognized tax benefit during period ended June 30, 2021.
-The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$33.5 million.
+As of June 30, 2022, there was \$39.7 million of unrecognized tax benefit recorded.
+There was no change in the Company's unrecognized tax benefit during the six months ended June 30, 2022.
+The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$39.7 million.